How to find a lost pension

 3. Checking if you have lost pension funds

 Do you think you’ve got some pension savings you’ve lost track of or had forgotten about?
-With millions of pounds left unclaimed in lost pensions, you could be right.
-But how can you find out more?
+With millions of pounds left unclaimed in lost pensions, you could be right since the value of lost pension pots in the UK has risen by 60% since 2018, but how can you find out more?

 Is it lost?